 No team pushed eventual state champion Merino (27-1) as hard as the Bulldogs, and even in their three-set defeat in the state semifinals, Dove Creek made sure to leave their mark on the Denver Coliseum floor.

-Much like Merino, Dove Creek didn’t lose to a 1A school through the entirety of the regular season on their way to a 26-4 final record, including a 4-2 record at the state tournament – with their only losses coming in their two meetings with the Rams in the bracket.
+Much like Merino, Dove Creek didn’t lose to a 1A school in the regular season on their way to a 26-4 final record, including a 4-2 record at the state tournament – with their only losses coming in their two meetings with the Rams.

 The run served as the third straight year with multiple wins at state, an indicator of the caliber of athlete and continuity of program excellence achieved over that span.